LuckFire/amoled-cord/README.md

 # AMOLED-Cord
 A theme that's nice on your eyes, lights out baby.
+This is some-what based off of the AMOLED theme on Android, but not as dark (because ew).
 This is my first ever theme, don't expect *everything* to be perfect.

 **This is my FIRST ever theme, don't expect everything to be perfect/flawless.
 Things may be unthemed still, but everything should be mostly themed.
 If you find something unthemed, make an issue or a pull request at https://github.com/LuckFire/Theme-Source (since that is the part of the source for the theme).
 If you find something that isn't colored properly, make an issue or pull request here.**